EZ-Maaser

 Frequently Asked Questions

-What if I want to give 12% or 15% of my income to charity?
+What if I want to give 8% or 12% or 15% of my income to charity?

 Even among those who already give maaser, many people don't realize that an important spiritual aspect of giving maaser on income is to calculate and give exactly 10% of their net income.
 (And one who gives chomesh should stipulate that he is giving maaser and another maaser, which equals 20%.)
 It is certainly praiseworthy to give more than 10% (though it is not permitted to give more than 20% in many situations), but in this case one should be careful to give exactly 10% to maaser and explicitly state/intend that what he gives beyond that amount is regular charity, but not maaser.

-Is there a fast way to enter repeating activities, without typing in the same details each time?
+Is there a fast way to enter repeating activities?

-Yes there is.
-Tap any existing activity (in the Main or Activity screens) that you would like to automatically repeat on a monthly or weekly basis, tap Recur and set the recurrence frequency.
+Yes, there are two ways to do this.
+The first is to define an automatically recurring activity.
+To do this, tap any existing activity (in the Main or Activity screens) that you would like to automatically repeat on a monthly or weekly basis, tap Recur and set the recurrence frequency.
+You may optionally set an end-by date or limit the number of recurrences.

 If you specifically want to keep completely separate records of your earning and giving in two different currencies, your best bet would be to run EZ-Maaser on two different devices (e.g., your phone and your tablet, or your phone and your spouse's phone).
 In each one, you will choose a different primary currency and then use each device only to record activities in that currency.